What Percentage of Truck Accidents are Caused by Cars?

 What Happens When a Car Driver is Responsible for a Truck Accident?

 Truck drivers are the heart of America’s infrastructure.
 In 2020,10.23 billion tons of freight was transported by trucks in the United States.
 Food, construction materials, raw materials for U.S. manufacturers, and every vital retail goods sold and shipped in the U.S. relies on big rigs.
 More than 72 percent of transported items in this country are moved by trucks.
 The U.S. economy is driven by large trucks.
 But what happens if you are a truck driver involved in a large truck crash and you are not at fault?

-At Munley Law, we know picking up the pieces after a truck accident can feel like an insurmountable task.
-If you or a loved one becomes a victim of a truck accident caused by a passenger vehicle or other motorist, our highly experienced and dedicated truck accident attorneys are ready to help you.
+At Munley Law Personal Injury Attorneys, we know picking up the pieces after a truck accident can feel like an insurmountable task.
+If you or a loved one becomes a victim of a truck accident caused by a passenger vehicle or other motorist, our highly experienced and dedicated truck accident lawyers are ready to help you.
 Call us today or use our online form to schedule your free consultation.